shader-slang/shader-slang.github.io/index.md

                     <p>Slang can automatically generate both forward and backward derivative propagation code for
                         complex functions that involve arbitrary control flow and dynamic dispatch.
-This allows existing rendering codebases to easily become differentiable, or for Slang to serve as the kernel language in a PyTorch-driven machine learning framework via <a href="https://shader-slang.com/slang/user-guide/a1-02-slangpy.html">slangtorch</a>.</p>
+This allows existing rendering codebases to easily become differentiable, or for Slang to serve as the kernel language in a Python-driven machine learning framework via <a href="https://slangpy.shader-slang.org">SlangPy</a>.</p>
                     <a class="btn btn-primary" href="/slang/user-guide/autodiff.html">Automatic Differentiation</a>
                 </div>
             </div>